AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/multiple-sites.md

 >[!TIP]
 >
->You can also use a local environment to set up multiple websites or stores.
+>You can use a local environment to set up multiple websites or stores.
 See the Cloud Docker instructions to [Set up multiple websites or stores](https://devdocs.magento.com/cloud/docker/docker-multi-website.html).

 ### Configuration updates to Pro environments